-On Thursday, May 21, 2020, HealthStream, Inc. will hold its 2020 Annual Meeting of Shareholders.
-Due to concerns regarding the coronavirus outbreak and to assist in protecting the health and well-being of our shareholders and employees, the meeting will be held virtually via the Internet, with no physical in-person meeting.
-Shareholders of record and holders of shares in "street name," in each case as of March 27, 2020, will be able to listen, vote and submit questions regardless of location via the Internet (for additional information regarding procedures for attending the annual meeting on a remote basis, see below under "How Do I Attend the Annual Meeting?").
-The meeting webcast will begin at 2:00 p.m., Central Daylight Time on May 21, and we encourage you to access the meeting prior to the start time.
+On Thursday, May 20, 2021, HealthStream, Inc. will hold its 2021 Annual Meeting of Shareholders.
+Due to public health concerns regarding the coronavirus pandemic and to assist in protecting the health and well-being of our shareholders and employees, the meeting will be held virtually via the Internet, with no physical in-person meeting.
+Shareholders of record and holders of shares in "street name," in each case as of March 29, 2021, will be able to listen, vote and submit questions, regardless of location, via the Internet by following the procedures set forth below in this proxy statement below under "How Do I Attend the Annual Meeting?".
+The meeting webcast will begin at 2:00 p.m., Central Daylight Time on May 20, 2021 and we encourage you to access the meeting prior to the start time.